backstage/backstage/plugins/explore/README.md

 Welcome to the explore plugin!

-This plugin helps to visualize the domains, systems and tools in your ecosystem.
+This plugin helps to visualize the top level entities like domains, groups and tools in your ecosystem.

 ## Setup